 In Kentucky, men and women who don’t have a high school diploma or its equivalency (GED) now have the opportunity to earn their high school equivalency (HSE) credential without having to pass an exam.
 KentuckySkillsU (formerly: Kentucky Adult Education) has a great slogan: “The More You’ll Learn, The More You Earn.
-Check out the following video for more details:
+Take a close look at the following Kentucky Skills U Information in this article and check out also this video for more details:

 At the end of August last year, a new Kentucky Administrative Regulation was introduced which gives Kentucky’s new KY Skills U education program the opportunity to award Kentucky High School Equivalency (HSE) diplomas to qualifying students if they complete the required credit hours at one of the colleges in the state’s Community and Technical College System.